Punjab Kings: 2014 CLT20

 Kings XI Punjab qualified for the 2014 Champions League Twenty20 as they finished runners-up in the 2014 IPL.
 They were placed in Group B along with the Hobart Hurricanes (Australia), the Barbados Tridents (West Indies), the Cape Cobras (South Africa) and the Northern Knights (New Zealand).

 Kings XI's first match was in their home stadium, the PCA Stadium, Mohali where they beat Hobart Hurricanes by five wickets, overhauling Hobart's 144–6 in 17.4 overs.
-Thisara Perera was named the Man Of The Match with 2–17 and 35.
+Thisara Perera was named the Man Of The Match with 2–17 and 35* off 20 balls.
 Glenn Maxwell top scored in the game with 43.
-They also won the second match beating the Barbados Tridents by four wickets.
+They also won the second match beating the Barbados Tridents by four wickets, chasing down 175 with two balls to spare thanks to an unbeaten 46 from David Miller.

 They won their third match of the competition against the Northern Knights and qualified for the semi-finals.
+In this match, they set the record for the biggest win in CLT20 history by 120 runs, after scoring 215/5 fueled by half-centuries from Manan Vohra and Virender Sehwag.
+They continued to win their final group match against the Cape Cobras by seven wickets to remain unbeaten in the group stage, with Akshar Patel taking 3 for 15.

-They continued to win their final group match against the Cape Cobras but were knocked out of the tournament at the semi-final stage with a disappointing defeat against their IPL rivals the Chennai Super Kings, who went on to win the tournament.
+However, they were knocked out of the tournament at the semi-final stage with a disappointing 65-run defeat against their IPL rivals the Chennai Super Kings.
+Despite Parvinder Awana taking a hat-trick in the match, the team was bowled out for 117 while chasing 183.
+The Super Kings went on to win the tournament.